consistent-milk12/docs-md/generated_docs/object/read/index.md

 - `fn data(&self) -> Result<&'data [u8]>`

   Returns a reference to the file contents of the segment.

+  The length of this data may be different from the size of the segment in memory.

 - `fn data_range(&self, address: u64, size: u64) -> Result<Option<&'data [u8]>>`

   Return the segment data in the given range.

+  Returns `Ok(None)` if the segment does not contain the given range.

 - `fn name_bytes(&self) -> Result<Option<&[u8]>>`